Dr. Ellis Subdivision

 Northeast Urbana between Goodwin Avenue and Wright Street

-The Dr. Ellis Subdivision, developed in 1961, is located in northeast Urbana.
-It is the third single-family subdivision created for African Americans in Champaign-Urbana after Carver Park in 1951 and Crispus Attucks Place in 1953.
-The subdivision was originally just outside city limits on undeveloped farmland.
-Today, the subdivision is situated in the historically African American North End neighborhood, between Wright Street to the east and Goodwin Avenue to the west, and Eads Street to the south and Bradley Avenue to the north.
-The Dr. Ellis subdivision was named for Dr. Harry D. Ellis, born December 31, 1894, to Charles and Carrie Ellis in Springfield, Illinois. 📍
+The Dr. Ellis Subdivision is the third single-family subdivision created for African Americans in Champaign-Urbana after Carver Park in 1951 and Crispus Attucks Place in 1953.
+The subdivision was developed by John Goodell of Goodell Engineering and built in three phases, from 1961-1966.
+It was originally just outside city limits on undeveloped farmland.
+Today, the subdivision is located in Urbana, IL, in what is considered the historically African American North End neighborhood.

 - Dr. Henry D. Ellis